akhil-ganesan/Personal-Website/classnotes.markdown

 permalink: /class-notes/
 ---

-This page is still being updated.
+Note: this page is actively being updated with new course notes each semester.

 ## Math